No-fault divorce: Requirements before the enactment of no-fault divorce

 Prior to the advent of no-fault divorce, a divorce was processed through the adversarial system as a civil action, meaning that a divorce could be obtained only through a showing of fault of one—and only one—of the parties in a marriage.
 This required that one spouse plead that the other had committed adultery, abandonment, felony, or other similarly culpable acts.
 However, the other spouse could plead a variety of defenses, like recrimination (essentially an accusation of "so did you").
 A judge could find that the respondent had not committed the alleged act or the judge could accept the defense of recrimination and find both spouses at fault for the dysfunctional nature of their marriage.
 Either of these two findings was sufficient to defeat an action for divorce, which meant that the parties remained married.

 In some states, requirements were even more stringent.
 For instance, under its original (1819) constitution, Alabama required not only the consent of a court of chancery for a divorce (and only "in cases provided for by law"), but equally that of two-thirds of both houses of the state legislature.
-The required vote in this case was even stricter than that required to overturn the governor's veto in Alabama, which required only a simple majority of both houses of the General Assembly.
+The required vote in this case was even stricter than that required to overturn the governor's veto, which required only a simple majority of both houses of the General Assembly.
 This requirement was dropped in 1861, when the state adopted a new constitution at the outset of the American Civil War.